MattiSG/jekyll-template/README.md

 ## Set up your website

-Edit the `_config.yml` to set some description elements.
+Edit the `_config.yml` to ensure the metadata matches your setup.

+You can edit locally with the following options:

 ```
-bundle exec jekyll serve --incremental
+bundle exec jekyll serve --incremental --watch --safe --strict_front_matter
 ```

+- `incremental` and `watch` improve your developer experience.
+- `safe` mirrors GitHub Pages' setup.
+- `strict_front_matter` allows to catch errors early.

 ## Publish to GitHub Pages